 5. Geotarget Your Preferred Customers

 This tip is one of the most common things you must do to get the most out of your Google AdWords campaign.
 Despite this, geotargeting is often forgotten and overlooked.
-It’s vital to target people within your area especially if your services depend on a fixed location, like a local business and the like.
+It’s vital to target people within your area especially if your services depend on a fixed location, like local businesses and the like.

 If your business is in Canada, it doesn’t do you good to target potential customers in Korea.
 Do this properly, and you’ll get benefits like a higher probability of getting clicks and turn those clicks into guaranteed sales.